Charged with Petty Theft in Ohio? Our Defense Attorneys Can Help.

-If you or a loved one have been charged with petty theft, you might be wondering what to do next.
+If you or a loved one have been charged with petty theft in Ohio, you might be wondering what to do next.
 At Luftman, Heck & Associates, we understand that shoplifting or other petty theft crimes are often a one-time mistake or occurred because you felt pressured.
 But a lapse in judgment shouldn’t define the rest of your life.

 Our experienced Columbus theft attorneys can help you defend you or your child against these charges or push for a pretrial diversion program to avoid a criminal conviction.
 We are prepared to aggressively represent you in court and do what is best for your future.